harshchouhan3122/WanderLust/README.md

     - cmd to project folder
     - nodemon app.js -> to start the server
+    - start mongosh
+        - use wanderlust
     - Ctrl + C -> to stop the server

+    - NOTE: Stop the server before installing any additional package of npm

 ## Phase 1 -> Part a (Database Setup and CRUD APIs)

 ### Installation
     - npm init